 BUS 139 Entrepreneurship I 3 0 0 3

-Prerequisite: None

-Co-requisite: None

 This course provides an introduction to the principles of entrepreneurship.
 Topics include self-analysis of entrepreneurship readiness, the role of entrepreneur in economic development, legal problems, organizational structure, sources of financing, budgeting, and cash flow.
 Upon completion, students should have an understanding of the entrepreneurial process and issues faced by entrepreneurs.